-Hike more than 10 miles of trails at Green Valley, winding through wetland areas around the fringes of the lake to woodlands and remnants of native prairie.
-Mountain biking is also available on the trails, which are a combination of grassy areas and roadways.
-A self-guided nature trail is winds around the park.
+Hike almost 10 miles of trails at Green Valley, winding through wetland areas around the fringes of the lake to woodlands and remnants of native prairie.
+Mountain biking is an option on the trails, which are a combination of pavement and roadways.

 *High Lake Outdoor Alliance offers firewood sales to campers and from April 1 to October 31 when the campground host is available.

 Stay overnight in one of three camping cabins or at the park’s campground.
 Camping cabins include a covered porch, electricity, a microwave and small refrigerator but do not have water or sanitary facilities.
 The campground offers electric and full hook-up sites, modern restrooms and showers and a trailer dump station.
-One-fourth of the campsites are available on a first-come, first-served basis and advance campsites reservations can be made online.
+One-fourth of the campsites are available on a first-come, first-served basis and advance campsites reservations can be made online through the online reservation system for Green Valley State Park.

 Reserve one of two open shelters for an outdoor gathering during your visit.
 Scenic picnic areas can be found throughout the park and the shelter can be reserved through the online reservation system for Green Valley State Park.